xylimeng/SDR-CT/README.md

 globalstruct=struct('resolution',resolution,'thetaresolution',thetaresolution,'len_width',len_width,'loc_width',loc_width);
 ```

 If `simulation` is set as true, the code will use simulated data.
-If real data is applied, choose simulation as flase and put all the observation data into one direction and record the direction in the variation 'pro_direction'
+If real data is applied, choose simulation as false and put all the observation data into one direction and record the direction in the variation 'pro_direction'

 ### Simulate 3D CT projection data 'pro' using 3D Shepp-logan model
 ```Matlab